Things we would like you to know.

 If you complete a course of antibiotics and don’t get better, it could be because the bacteria causing your infection are resistant.

 We offer patients the opportunity to register for patient access.
-This enables you to make and cancel GP appointments and request repeat medication.
+This enables you to request repeat medication.
 You may also be able in future to access your medical record.
 It’s easy to set up (we can help you do this if you require), convenient (available 24/7) and easy to use.
 If you have not already signed up please ask the next time you are in the surgery.

 Patients that use the access system are reporting back very favourably.